Wehrbauer: Planned peasant-soldier community

-The soldier-peasants would mainly be frontline veterans of the SS and members of the Allgemeine-SS, who were to be supplied with weaponry for the armed defence of their respective communities.
-In October 1939, Himmler stated that the German settlements in Poland would be divided between different German cultural and linguistic subgroups such as Swabians, Franconians, Westphalians and Lower Saxons.
+The soldier-peasants would mainly be frontline veterans of the SS and members of the Allgemeine SS, who were to be supplied with weaponry for the armed defence of their respective communities.
+In October 1939, Himmler stated that the German settlements in Poland would be divided between different German cultural and linguistic subgroups such as Swabians, Franconians, Westphalians, and Lower Saxons.

 The compulsory savings of the individual SS men would fund the foundation of the settlements.
-Each settlement was to be planned in advance (Soviet villages emptied of their previous inhabitants were to be destroyed) and would comprise 30 to 40 farms, each of 121.5 hectares (300 acres); a NSDAP party headquarters; a manor house for the SS or party leader; an agricultural instruction centre; a house for a community nurse; and a cinema.
+Each settlement was to be planned (Soviet villages emptied of their previous inhabitants were to be destroyed) and would comprise 30 to 40 farms, each of 121.5 hectares (300 acres); a Nazi Party headquarters; a manor house for the SS or party leader; an agricultural instruction centre; a house for a community nurse; and a cinema.
 The houses of the settlement were to be built "as in the old days" - two or three stone courses thick.
 Baths and showers were to be available in every house.

 The SS calculated the exact amount of weaponry for delivery to each individual soldier-peasant.
 An SS or NSDAP leader of merit, chosen for his qualities as a man and a soldier, would occupy the manor.
 That individual would become the leader (German: Leiter) of the settlement and act on the administrative side as a Burgomeister and on the party side as the political leader of the local group, effectively combining the jurisdictions of the party and the state.
-He would also act as the military commander of a company-sized force consisting of the community's peasants, their sons and labourers.
+He would also act as the military commander of a company-sized force consisting of the community's peasants, their sons, and labourers.

 The plans for the Wehrbauer communities did not include provision for any churches, unlike medieval farming villages.
 Himmler stated that if the clergy were to acquire money to construct churches on their own in the settlements, the SS would later take the buildings over and transform them into "Germanic holy places".